hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

         return *newPaymentChannel(ch, c.currency)
     }

-More about the watchers responsibility in the following.
+More about the watcher's responsibility in the following.

 Utilities
 ~~~~~~~~~
-Before we continue with the Client description let's implement a few utility functions that we are already party using above and will be used in the following.
+Before we continue with the Client description, let's implement a few utility functions that we are already party using above and will be used in the following.
 We put the following code in `client/client.go` and `client/util.go`.

 Start Watching
 --------------
-The watcher is responsible for detecting the registration of an old state and refuting it by registering the most recent state available.
+The watcher is responsible for detecting the registration of an old state and refuting it by registering the most current state available.
 This is go-perun's way of allowing the Client to react to possibly malicious peers and protect its funds.

-To start the dispute watcher we take the Channel we want to watch and call `.Watch()` on it.
+To start the dispute watcher, we take the Channel we want to watch and call `.Watch()` on it.
-It is important to put this call into a separate goroutine to have it running in the background.
+It is essential to put this call into a separate goroutine to have it running in the background.
-If for any reason the watching fails we `panic` because the Client is not longer protected against old states and its channel funds might be at risk.
+If for any reason the watching fails, we `panic` because the Client is no longer protected against old states, and its channel funds might be at risk.

 .. code-block:: go